JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/INNOVATIONS.md

 ### Comparison

-**Manual Approach:**
+**Imperative Terraform Approach:**
 ```
-1. Create peering use1→use2 (2 resources: request + accept)
+1. Write explicit peering use1→use2 resource blocks (request + accept)
-2. Create peering use2→usw2 (2 resources)
+2. Write explicit peering use2→usw2 resource blocks
-3. Create peering usw2→use1 (2 resources)
+3. Write explicit peering usw2→use1 resource blocks
-4. Add routes in use1 TGW RT for use2 VPCs (9 routes)
+4. Write route resource blocks in use1 TGW RT for use2 VPCs (9 routes)
-5. Add routes in use1 TGW RT for usw2 VPCs (9 routes)
+5. Write route resource blocks in use1 TGW RT for usw2 VPCs (9 routes)
-6. Add routes in use2 TGW RT for use1 VPCs (9 routes)
+6. Write route resource blocks in use2 TGW RT for use1 VPCs (9 routes)
-7. Add routes in use2 TGW RT for usw2 VPCs (9 routes)
+7. Write route resource blocks in use2 TGW RT for usw2 VPCs (9 routes)
-8. Add routes in usw2 TGW RT for use1 VPCs (9 routes)
+8. Write route resource blocks in usw2 TGW RT for use1 VPCs (9 routes)
-9. Add routes in usw2 TGW RT for use2 VPCs (9 routes)
+9. Write route resource blocks in usw2 TGW RT for use2 VPCs (9 routes)
 10. Test all 6 paths

-Total: 6 peering resources + 54 routes = 60 configurations
+Total: 60 explicit resource blocks (6 peering + 54 routes)
-Time: ~4 hours
+Time: ~4 hours development + debugging
 ```

-**Full Mesh Trio:**
+**Automated Terraform (Full Mesh Trio):**
 ```
 1. Reference 3 centralized router modules
 2. terraform apply